By Chet Yarbrough

 However, retail businesses appear to be booming in China’s cities.
 Shopping centers are full of residents, and travelers.
 Restaurants of every kind compete with each other in high-rise shopping malls.
 Our local guide in Hong Kong notes that the original street markets are disappearing because of conventional retail construction.

 Another striking difference between big American and Chinese cities is that you see few homeless citizens in China.
 In China, government subsidizes housing for the poor.
 It is not luxurious.
 It is small and crowded.
-But, it appears to keep the poor from being homeless.
+The dilemma of government is in drawing the line between central planning and public service.
+It appears to keep the poor from being homeless.

 There seems an underlying fear of the effect of the tariff war (started by President Trump) on the local economy.
 An example of the consequence of the tariff war is a new 90% tax on purchase of a new Tesla in Hong Kong.
 There was no tax when Tesla first entered the market.
 Before the tax, Musk’s cars were widely purchased in Hong Kong.
 One doubts that continues with a 90% tariff.